Kavya is heading to the Mac App Store. All sharing features now work

 for keeping a brainstorming session separate from an editing session.

-The Schedule Board gets instant actions: remove, move, and trash cards with immediate visual
+The Action Board gets instant actions: remove, move, and trash cards with immediate visual

 feedback.
 No more waiting for the board to refresh.
 You can also trash sheets directly from